 How We Screen Print

-Screen printing...what is that?
+Screen printing...
+What is that?

 Forcing ink through a high-tension mesh screen onto an object is the customization technique known as screen printing.
 A screen is made with the exact design to be printed.
 The printing process forces each glass up into the screen while a squeegee blade pushes ink through the permeable screen and onto the glass surface.
 This decorating method allows for the lowest costs on larger sized orders.

 Why do printed orders have a setup fee?